Dissipation induced elastic-mode instability with topological excitation in holographic non-equilibrium steady cnoidal wave supersolid: Dissipative supersolid states in a finite-temperature holographic model

 In panel (a) of Fig.~\ref{Fig_dtheta}, we display the spatial profile of the local phase difference $\Delta \Theta(x)$ for several initial cnoidal wave states with different values of $k$.
 From there, it is evident that the local phase difference displays already a non-trivial structure.
-In particular, for small values of $k$ (\textit{e.g.}, the light blue curve with $k=0.785$), the phase difference exhibits a series of sharp jumps from $0$ to $-\pi$.
+In particular, for small values of $k$ (\textit{e.g.}, the light blue curve with $k=0.5k_0$), the phase difference exhibits a series of sharp jumps from $0$ to $-\pi$.
 Those correspond to anti-soliton structures that are arranged periodically in space.
 The position of these jumps corresponds to the location at which the amplitude of the wave-function $\Psi_1(x)$ vanishes (see $t=0$ panel in Fig.~\ref{condensate_0}).
 By increasing $k$, these jumps remain but their amplitude decreases and becomes smaller than $\pi$.
 We notice that the initial solutions do not involve positive local phase difference.
 Hence, no soliton structures exist at $t=0$.

 We then perturb this initial solution with an elastic mode and track the spatial structure of $\Delta \theta(x)$ while time evolves.
 Panel (b) in Fig.~\ref{Fig_dtheta} shows the local phase difference right after perturbing an inhomogeneous supersolid state.
 It is evident that in extended spatial regions, the initial $-\pi$ phase jumps are flipped into local $+\pi$ jumps.
 This indicates that transition between anti-soliton to soliton dynamically happens at the onset of the instability.
 Each of these flips is characterized by a total jump in the phase of $2\pi$, from $-\pi$ to $+\pi$.
-These soliton/anti-soliton transitions are accompanied by a change in the topological winding number of the system defined as:
+These soliton/anti-soliton transitions are accompanied by a change in the winding number of the system {defined from {Onsager-Feynman quantization condition} }\cite{PhysRevResearch.2.043065,PhysRevResearch.4.043171,PhysRevLett.47.1840,PhysRevX.8.021021}

-where the integral is performed over the whole one-dimensional system of length $L_x$.
-A transition from an anti-soliton to a soliton corresponds to a positive change in the winding number $\delta \mathcal{W}=+1$ that can be interpreted therefore as the creation of a topological defect with positive charge.
-On the other hand, a transition from soliton to anti-soliton would correspond to the inverse process with $\delta \mathcal{W}=-1$: the creation of a topological defect with negative charge.
+where the integral is performed over the whole one-dimensional system of length $L_x$ {with periodic boundary condition.
+For such kind of topological quantities, various experiments have explored them \cite{PhysRevLett.99.260401,PhysRevX.8.021021,2024NatCo..15.4831P}}.
+A transition from an anti-soliton to a soliton corresponds to a positive change in the winding number $\delta \mathcal{W}=+1$ that can be interpreted therefore as the {increasing of quantized circulation}.
+On the other hand, a transition from soliton to anti-soliton would correspond to the inverse process with $\delta \mathcal{W}=-1$: {decreasing of quantized circulation}.